 The Blue Apron Vegetarian Plan

-Benefits of Using the Blue Apron Vegetarian Plan
+Benefits of Blue Apron Vegetarian Subscription Plan

 Vegetarian meal plans aren’t just for people who don’t regularly eat meat.
-The Blue Apron Vegetarian recipes are healthy and packed with fresh produce, so you’ll automatically be eating more of what’s good for you.
+The Blue Apron Vegetarian recipes are delicious, healthy, and packed with fresh produce, so you’ll automatically be eating more of what’s good for you.

 Our Experience with Blue Apron Vegetarian

 Trying their vegetarian plan was a treat, especially with the variety of recipe choices.
 We like the way everything is packaged upon arrival so that it stays fresh and ready for us.
-Here’s more on the recipes we’ve tried from Blue Apron’s Vegetarian plan.
+Also, The quality of ingredients is notably high.

 Kale and Ricotta Tarts

 We just chopped some vegetables, cooked them up, mixed the egg and cheese filling, then baked the tarts in the oven.
-While they were baking, it didn’t take much time at all to whip up a salad with the provided butter lettuce, apple, almonds, and lemon.
+While they were baking, it didn’t take much time to whip up a salad with the provided butter lettuce, apple, almonds, and lemon.

 Butternut Squash Pasta